lyjia/simple-llamacpp/README.md

 * Python 3.10 or greater
 * llama.cpp (https://github.com/ggerganov/llama.cpp), compiled and operational
-* At least one LLaMA-derived (or other llama.cpp) LLM checkpoint
+* At least one LLaMA-derived (or other llama.cpp-compatible) LLM checkpoint

 ## Installation